arangodb/docs/3.11/installation-linux-osconfiguration.md

 ------

-While it might be possible to compile ArangoDB on 32-bit systems, this is not officially supported and not recommended environment.
-64-bit systems can address a significantly larger memory region.
+While it might be possible to compile ArangoDB on 32-bit systems, this is not officially supported and not a recommended environment.
+64-bit systems can address a significantly larger memory space.
 This is also the reason why only 64-bit release builds are offered by ArangoDB Inc.